- Bradley Cooper produced, wrote and directed the critically acclaimed "A Star is Born" (2019) which earned him three Oscar nominations.

-- Nominated for Oscars for his roles in “American Sniper,” American Hustle” and “Silver Linings Playbook”
+- Previously nominated for Oscars for his roles in “American Sniper,” American Hustle” and “Silver Linings Playbook”

 - Voice of Rocket in “Guardians of the Galaxy,” Guardians of the Galaxy Vol. 2” and “Avenger: Infinity War”

 - Other credits include “The Hangover” trilogy, “Joy” and “Wet Hot American Summer: First Day of Camp”

 - Nominated for a Tony for his starring role in “The Elephant Man”

 - Co-founded the production company Joint Effort in 2015